shreyshNair/SpendWise/README.md

 ---

 ## 🗄️ Database Management
-The application uses **Prisma** to manage the PostgreSQL database.
-You can manage your data easily using the built-in visual tool:
+The application uses **Prisma** as its primary data layer.
+Since moving to MongoDB, you can use Prisma Studio to manage your documents visually:

 ```bash
 cd server
 npx prisma studio
 ```
-This will open a visual interface at `localhost:5555` where you can view, edit, and delete records for Users, Expenses, Incomes, and Goals.
+This tool allows you to directly edit Users, Expenses, Incomes, and Savings Goals.
+Note that Savings Goals are tracked monthly and updated via the `upsert` pattern in the controller.

 ---